Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 ### Job: Build

-The pipeline is divided into three discrete jobs.
+The **[luis_ci.yaml](../.github/workflows/luis_ci.yaml)** pipeline is divided into three discrete jobs.
 Each job runs independently but sequentially in its own environment and the pipeline is configured so that the **build** job executes first, followed by the **LUIS_quality_testing** job and the **release** job.
+The **[luis_pr.yaml](../.github/workflows/luis_pr.yaml)** pipeline is a single job that is almost identical to the first job of the **luis_ci.yaml** pipeline, but with these distinct differences:

+* *luis_pr.yaml* creates a temporary LUIS app from the source in the PR that acts as the test target and is deleted again at the end of the run
+* *luis_ci.yaml* creates a new version in the LUIS app for the master branch from the merged source in master which is not deleted at the end of the run.

 The first job builds and unit tests the LUIS model.

 #### Checking out the code and bump Version

-It starts by checking out the code and then fetching all the history and tags for all branches, information that is required by the [GitVersion](https://gitversion.net/docs/) step which increments the version number using semantic versioning on every build:
+**luis_ci.yaml** starts by checking out the code and then fetching all the history and tags for all branches, information that is required by the [GitVersion](https://gitversion.net/docs/) step which increments the version number using semantic versioning on every build:

 ```yml
   build: